 Brexit, global trade uncertainty, the escalation of sanctions impacting on the maritime sector, and an increasing focus on the environmental effects of shipping are but some of the factors which are likely to impact, potentially disruptively, on the Group clubs and their shipowner members over the coming years.
 For over 150 years the mutual club system has proved itself resilient and responsive to meeting shipowner's marine liability insurance cover needs and has innovated to develop better and more comprehensive solutions for shipowners.
 The Group has proved itself to be adept at harnessing the individual expertise and financial strengths of its member clubs to promote and facilitate the cover needed by their collective shipowner memberships to ensure the availability of prompt and certain compensation for the victims of maritime accidents.
 "Future proofing" the Group is not a novel concept, but will be a key focus within the Group going forward, and whilst looking ahead, the only certainty is uncertainty, the Group and its member clubs will be there to deliver the necessary solutions for their shipowners and to protect third-party interests.

+For over

 120 years

+the mutual club system has proved itself resilient and responsive

 Future proofing the Group is not a novel concept, but will be a key focus within the Group going forward.

+66

 Paul Jennings, Chairperson